mircaea/mircaea/README.md

-### Hi there. 👋
+## Hi there. 👋

 My prefered stack is FERN (Firestore Express React Node)

-### I’m looking to collaborate on \*ERN projects with passionate & constructive teams.
+I’m looking to collaborate on \*ERN projects in transparent & constructive environments.

-Currently working on my own Content Management System for creating secure, fast, zero-cost[^1], scalable web apps.
+Currently creating a proprietary Content Management System for secure, fast, affortable[^1] and scalable web apps.

 <!-- --- -->